porttack/porttack.com/slv/2023-24/csp.md

 <br>
 **Prerequisites:** Math 1 (or brief teacher interview)
 <br>
-(The primary purpose of the teacher interview is to assess maturity and establish expectations for rigor.
-Email [Mr. Brown](mailto:ebrown@slvusd.org) to schedule.)
+The primary purpose of the teacher interview is to assess maturity and establish expectations for rigor.
+Email [Mr. Brown](mailto:ebrown@slvusd.org) to schedule.

 ## Course Description

-**Course Goals:** The course aims to (1) provide students with opportunities to learn and demonstrate computer science skills that colleges consider favorably during admissions, and (2) teach students tools that they can easily reuse as they continue their education and pursue careers.
+**Course Goals:** This course aims to (1) cultivate students' computational thinking abilities, fostering problem-solving skills that transcend specific tools and technologies, empowering them to approach challenges like computer scientists.
+Additionally, (2) students will gain exposure to various practical tools in computer science, which they can readily apply throughout their academic journey and future careers.
+Moreover, (3) the course will assist students in preparing a portfolio that showcases their problem-solving capabilities and technical skills, positioning them favorably in the eyes of colleges during the admissions process and beyond.

 **Rigor Expectations:**
 * We will use either the Harvard or Carnegie Mellon AP curriculum designed for Algebra-ready high school students.
 * There is a mandatory [project ("Create Performance Task")](https://apcentral.collegeboard.org/media/pdf/ap-csp-student-task-directions.pdf) due in April, which is worth 30% of the grade.
 Classroom time will be allocated for this purpose.
 * As college admissions favor deep commitments to students' areas of study, participation in CruzHacks 2024 (February), Santa Cruz Engineering/Science Fair, Raspberry Pi Coolest Projects, and/or California Invention Convention is encouraged and supported.
-* There is a manageable amount of homework.
+* Students can expect a reasonable amount of homework that complements the course material and reinforces their understanding of computational thinking concepts.

 **Teacher’s Note/Goal:** Computer Science and Engineering are fun.
 It isn't always easy – I get frustrated with my computer sometimes – but I hope to inspire students to experience the same thrill and enjoyment I get from solving problems with technology.
 I will also strive to adjust expectations and projects appropriately based on students' abilities.